maxpoletto/covid19/kristof-analysis/README.md

-Later, a co-worker pointed me to an excellent Medium article, [A call to honesty in pandemic modeling ](https://medium.com/@wpegden/a-call-to-honesty-in-pandemic-modeling-5c156686a64b), by M.Chikina (bioinformatics research at University of Pittsburgh School of Medicine) and W. Pegden (mathematician at Cargie Mellon), in which they argue that Kristof's selective use of data hides the fact that social distancing (at least without further developments, such as
+Later, a co-worker pointed me to an excellent Medium article, [A call to honesty in pandemic modeling ](https://medium.com/@wpegden/a-call-to-honesty-in-pandemic-modeling-5c156686a64b), by M.Chikina (bioinformatician at University of Pittsburgh School of Medicine) and W. Pegden (mathematician at Cargie Mellon), in which they argue that Kristof's selective use of data hides the fact that social distancing (at least without further developments, such as